 Our research degrees offer the opportunity for sustained research in the area of your choice.

-Oxford is internationally renowned for the quality of its research (you can read about our research excellence), and graduate research students are integral to our success.
-We offer first-rate resources and facilities, expert supervision and a supportive academic community in which to work.
-You'll also receive specialist training in research skills in one of our graduate schools, and have access to a fantastic range of resources and opportunities to help you make the most of your time at Oxford and boost your employability.
+Alongside expert supervision and a supportive academic community in which to work, you'll receive specialist training in research skills and have access to a fantastic range of resources and opportunities to help you make the most of your time at Oxford and boost your employability.

 Doctor of Philosophy (DPhil)

-Oxford’s main doctoral research degree is called a DPhil (our name for the PhD), and usually takes between three and four years to complete.
+Oxford’s main doctoral research degree is called a DPhil (our name for the PhD), and usually takes between three and four years to complete, but you should check the relevant course page for the expected length.
 Working closely with an academic supervisor who will oversee your studies, you will focus on a specific research project to produce a thesis that represents a significant and substantial piece of work.
 You will be assessed on the basis of this thesis and an oral examination called a viva voce.
 After completing their DPhil, research students frequently pursue academic careers or careers requiring advanced research skills.

 During the course of the DPhil degree at Oxford you will need successfully to meet two different milestones: